5 Tips to Keep Your Goggles from Fogging

 Once you find a good lens design with an anti-fog coating, try the goggles on.
 A great pair of snow goggles is only great if the fit is too.
 Look for the foam lining creating a perfect seal around your eyes.
 Then you've got a match.
 Move on to the next pair if there are any gaps.
 If you're finding a gap every time, especially above your nose, you may want to look for Asian Fit snow goggles.

 If you are unsure about a product, find out.
 Know what you're buying to get the best goggles possible.
-We have a video on the Best Ski & Snow Goggles of 2018 to get you started.
+We have a guide on how to buy ski & snowboard goggles to get you started.
 Or if you are already confident that you know what to look for you can check out our review of the best ski & snowboard goggles of 2019.

 Take Care of Your Snow Goggles